Do you want to start exercising or get back to it but weight loss isn’t a great motivator for you?

 While resting and recovering, I spent a lot of time reflecting.
 I learned that for the majority of the time that I was working out before I crashed, I was focusing mostly on weight loss.

-This was really not helpful, motivating, or kind to myself.
+This was really not helpful, motivating, or kind to me.
 I was basically telling myself that, above all, weight loss was the most important thing in life.

 Not a very balanced or holistic view at all.